solaeus/whale/README.md

 ```

 The macros `create_table` and `insert` make sure that all of the memory used to
-hold the variables is allocated at once, so it is good practice to group your
+hold the rows is allocated at once, so it is good practice to group your rows
-rows together instead of using a call for each row.
+together instead of using a call for each row.

 ```whale
 animals.all:insert(